Developer Guide

 Other incorrect find property commands to try:

-, where x is any of the permissible options.
+find appointment x/, where x is any of the permissible options.
 Expected: Similar to previous.

 -